alex-ilin/WinOberon/readme.txt

-ETH PlugIn Oberon for Windows 9x / ME / NT / 2000
+ETH PlugIn Oberon for Windows 9x / ME / NT / 2000 / XP

 Oberon is both the name of a programming language and operating system developed at ETH Zuerich.
-This particular distribution contains an implementation of ETH PlugIn Oberon Release 2.4 for Windows 9x / ME / NT / 2000.
+This particular distribution contains an implementation of ETH PlugIn Oberon Release 2.5 for Windows 9x / ME / NT / 2000 / XP.

 SYSTEM REQUIREMENTS